Diego-Jacinto-Ibarra/Little-Lemon/README.md

     python manage.py migrate
     ```

+5. Create a `.env` file in the root directory, you can use the `.env.example` file as a template.

-5. Create a superuser:
+6. Create a superuser:

     ```sh
     python manage.py createsuperuser
     ```

-6. Run tests to make sure everything is working as expected(optional):
+7. Run tests to make sure everything is working as expected(optional):
     ```sh
     python manage.py test
     ```